-Is walking really an aerobic activity, or a form of exercise that qualifies as “cardio”.
+Is walking really an aerobic activity, or a form of exercise that qualifies as “cardio”?
 Someone recently asked me how many days of cardio I do to stay lean.
 My answer was, “Zero.
 Unless you count walking.”
-Which I do personally, but I know that’s not what she meant.
-She presumed I was running myself into the ground 5 or 6 days a week to burn calories.
+I do personally think walking qualifies, but I know that’s not what she meant.
+She presumed I was running myself into the ground five days a week to burn calories.

-Is that form and intensity of cardio really necessary for our weight loss clients or to stay lean?
-Most of the aerobic challenge necessary for health and fitness can be gained from simply walking and coupled with a few days of resistance training.
+Is that form and intensity of cardio really necessary for our clients to lose weight or to stay lean?
+Most of the aerobic challenge necessary for health and fitness can be gained from simply walking, coupled with a few days of resistance training.
 Similarly, this approach to “cardio” works for fat loss as well.
 The caveat is that the act of walking must be purposeful.

 Why Intense Cardio Can Backfire

 Many people who endeavor to lose fat start by restricting calories and increasing activity in some way (as they should).
 This works for a while if the person is consistent, and when results stall out, the conventional impulse is to ramp up the intensity.
 More is more, right?
 Not always.

 One interesting study recruited participants to begin a HIIT program that started out easy and intensified over a three-week period, ending at a cumulative 152 minutes of high-intensity exercise.
 Several health markers like oxygen consumption and metabolic efficiency improved in the first two weeks.
 But interestingly, these measures dipped below baseline levels during week three when output and effort were greatest.
 This suggests there is certainly a “line” of what might be too much aerobic intensity.